ajbowen249/lait/README.md

 top-level blocks preceded by a regular expression literal are registered as handlers for matching lines of input.
 A top- level block not preceded by a regex will be registered as the default handler if given.
 Any statements written before the first handler will be run before scanning input, and all code after the first handler definition will be run after processing input.
-Note that this means there is no need for an exlicit `BEGIN` or `END` block like in `awk`.
+Note that this means there is no need for an explicit `BEGIN` or `END` block like in `awk`.

 Let's take a look at a more complicated `lait` script.
 Like `awk`, `lait` can take a file as its script input: